 Everest Panorama Trek

 The Everest Panorama Trek is a 9-day trek.
-It is a short and easy trek towards the Everest region of the country.
+It is short and easy plus doable trekking in December in Nepal which lies in the Everest region of the country.
 Everest Region is the most sought after treks in Nepal.
 It is a great way to get closer to the magnificent Mount Everest.

 It is short, easy and a safe trek designed for those who want to witness the Everest but not willing to go through all the trouble of Everest Base Camp.